fthsband/music-department/README.md

 # TO-DO

+- - Create Google Calendar video
-- - "Banquet" page HIGHEST priority
+- - Mobile support

 - - Choose images to use, clearly I can't use all of them
 - - - Use said images on sides of pages
 - - - Use said images in the middle of long text walls
-- - Mobile support

-- - picture stuff
-- - - choose flute, percussion, clarinet, trumpet, tuba, saxophone pictures
-- - - crop me out of Marlboro Game/clarinets1
+- - - Choose low brass img
-- - - crop other pictures from other pictures folder
+- - - Get student execs, field captains, morale

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -